Tour guide showing stalactite to a tourist inside Mammoth Cave, Margaret River WA.

 Mammoth Cave

-It is a self-guided cave, where you explore on your own while listening to an informative 'audio tour' through the MP3 player and headset provided - available in English, German, Mandarin, French and Malay.
+Mammoth is a self-guided cave, where you explore on your own while listening to an informative 'audio tour' through the MP3 player and headset provided - available in English, German, Mandarin, French and Malay.

 You are free to wander at your own pace along the boardwalks and platforms, through the majestic chambers of the cave.